jgoulah/last-lecture/pres.md

 # bobs

-^ on the autobots side the bobs were born
+^ on the testing side the bobs were born

-^ bobs are the virtual containers that CI runs on
+^ bobs are the virtual LXC containers that CI runs on

 ^ gave us the ability to run many try jobs and parallelize builds